zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 }
 ```

-Storing the signing public key here might make you a bit cross eyed, but remember we don't have a means of distributing public keys right now.
+Storing the public key here might make you cross eyed, but remember we don't have a centralized means of distributing public keys right now.

-The signature, for now, is just built off of raw pixel data.
+The signature is just built off of raw pixel data.
-I don't think any other file attributes are important, but I'm open to changing that opinion.
+I don't think any other file metadata are important, but I'm open to changing that opinion.

 There's probably smarter encodings available than PEM and JSON, with regards to message length.
 Let me know if so.